Polish qualifier Janowicz stuns Murray in Paris

-With Roger Federer and Rafael Nadal not playing in the tournament, none of the Big Four are left.
-Fifth-seeded Tomas Berdych reached the last eight earlier Wednesday, while fourth-seeded David Ferrer of Spain was scheduled to play later.
+With Roger Federer and Rafael Nadal not playing in Paris, none of the Big Four are left.
+However, fourth-seeded David Ferrer, fifth-seeded Tomas Berdych, No. 6 Jo-Wilfried Tsonga and No. 8 Janko Tipsarevic of Serbia reached the last eight.

 "He's maybe a little bit more unpredictable than a few of them from the back of the court,'' Murray said.
 "He tried a lot of drop shots and went for winners when he was out of position that maybe some of the others don't.''

-"I missed groundstrokes.
-I need to make sure I'm a little bit sharper when I'm in those positions than I have been the last few weeks,'' Murray said.
+"I need to make sure I'm a little bit sharper when I'm in those positions than I have been the last few weeks,'' Murray said.

-With so many big names out of the way, Berdych is in a strong position to add to his 2005 title at the Bercy arena.
+With so many big names out of the way, Berdych is in a strong position to add to his 2005 title and Tsonga to his 2008 success.

 Thanks to their wins, Tsonga and Tipsarevic took the final two spots for the season-ending World Tour Finals in London.